LaboratoireMecaniqueLille/crappy/docs/source/developers.rst

 - If all the Blocks are not done running at the end of this phase.
 - If an :exc:`Exception` was caught during Crappy's execution.
-- If Crappy was stopped using CTRL+C, resulting in a :exc:`KeyboardInterrupt`.
+- If Crappy was stopped using :kbd:`Control-c`, resulting in a :exc:`KeyboardInterrupt`.

 The goal of this exception is to stop the execution of the ``__main__`` Process, to avoid any more code to be executed in case something went wrong in